CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     ![](../media/lab-03/image132.jpg)

+    If it is easier, delete all the code in the Advanced Editor and paste the below code into Advanced Editor.

+    ```
+    let
+    Source = Table.NestedJoin(InvoiceLineItems, {"InvoiceID"}, Invoices, {"InvoiceID"}, "Invoices", JoinKind.Inner),
+    #"Expanded Invoice" = Table.ExpandTableColumn(Source, "Invoices", {"CustomerID",
+    "BillToCustomerID", "SalespersonPersonID", "InvoiceDate"}, {"CustomerID", "BillToCustomerID", "SalespersonPersonID", "InvoiceDate"}),
+    #"Removed Other Columns" = Table.SelectColumns(#"Expanded Invoice",{"InvoiceLineID", "InvoiceID", "StockItemID", "Quantity", "UnitPrice", "TaxRate", "TaxAmount", "LineProfit", "ExtendedPrice", "CustomerID", "SalespersonPersonID", "InvoiceDate"}),
+    #"Renamed Columns" = Table.RenameColumns(#"Removed Other Columns",{{"CustomerID", "ResellerID"}}),

+    #"Merged Queries" = Table.NestedJoin(#"Renamed Columns", {"ResellerID"}, Reseller,
+    {"ResellerID"}, "Customer", JoinKind.Inner),
+    #"Added Custom" = Table.AddColumn(#"Merged Queries", "Sales Amount", each [ExtendedPrice] - [TaxAmount]),
+    #"Changed Type" = Table.TransformColumnTypes(#"Added Custom",{{"Sales Amount", type number}}),
+    #"Removed Columns" = Table.RemoveColumns(#"Changed Type",{"Customer"}) in
+    #"Removed Columns"
+    ```

 26. You will be navigated back to Power Query Editor.
 In the left, Queries panel, **double click on Merge** query to rename it.
 27. **Rename** Merge query to **Sales**.
-28. Right-click on the Sales query and select **Enable load** to enable the query to be loaded.
+28. Right click on Sales query and select **Enable load** to enable the query to be loaded.

     ![](../media/lab-03/image135.png)

 29. Select **Save** to Save and Close the Power Query dialog.
 You will be navigated to Visual query.
 30. From the Visual query menu, select **Save as view**.
 Save as view dialog opens.
 Notice the SQL query is available.
-You can review it if you choose it.
+You can review it, if you choose it.
 31. Enter **Sales** as **View name**.
 32. Select **OK** to save the view.